Paediatric patients

 Examination

-- Look for early signs of decay including white or brown spots/lines along the top of the tooth adjacent to the gum line which don’t brush off
+- look for early signs of decay including white or brown spots or lines along the top of the tooth, adjacent to the gum line, which don’t brush off

 - tender gingival swelling or erythema